martenj/rodeos/docs/source/impl_ingest.rst

 The instrument can only see the data that is currently being written and ingested.
 Once complete, the data is moved into a location that it cannot access.

+Note that the ingest process is regularly running with at most one process at a given time.
+The ingest is implemented in a "updating" fashion similar to ``rsync`` (technically commonly referred to as being "idempotent") which means that incomplete transfers are continued in the next ingest cycle until complete.

+Limitations of the ingest process include the following (the list will be updated as the authors are getting aware of more limitations).

+1. In the case that an instrument does not complete (e.g., power loss or component defects), human -intervention is required to decide further actions and remove the partially written data if needed.
+2. It is expected that the pause between two instruments runs (e.g., needed for a cleaning step in the lab) is sufficient to ingest data before the next instrument run.
+   In the case that the run is started before the previous ingest step is complete, the not yet ingested data set will remain in the landing zone.
+   The operator has to take measure to ensure that no data is overwritten.

+   It is common for instruments to write to a storage location where data is not moved automatically, and distinct output folder or file names are usually used for each run (e.g., incorporating the insturment ID and run number).
+   It is thus not expected that this limitation is neglegible.

 The following sections give an overview and rationales for the import of the supported data types.
 Technical details about the ingest steps are described in the `rodeos-ingest <https://rodeos-ingest.readthedocs.io/>`__ software package's documentation.